The Hungry Bites

 • Lightly brush the almond cake with some brandy or cognac for an extra festive note!

-• This is a great video on how to make caramel from white sugar!
+• This is a great video for how to melt sugar and make caramel.

 Chocolate & candied hazelnut mousse cake 2